 5. Commercial Establishments:

-Many businesses, offices, and retail centers invest in landscaping to create appealing environments for their customers and employees.
+Many businesses, offices, and retail centers invest in landscaping to create appealing customer and employee environments.
 Landscaping jobs in commercial establishments involve designing and maintaining attractive outdoor spaces.

 6. Sports Complexes:

-Large sports facilities, stadiums, and arenas usually have extensive landscapes that need regular care.
-Landscaping professionals are employed to keep the surroundings visually appealing and functional for sports events.
+Extensive sports facilities, stadiums, and arenas usually have extensive landscapes that require regular care.
+Landscaping professionals keep the surroundings visually appealing and functional for sports events.

 7. Government Agencies: